 What to Look for in the Months Ahead

 VSJF is committed to making materials developed by Highfields freely available to the public to advance organics management initiatives in Vermont and elsewhere.
-With guidance from the Food Cycle Coalition, a task force of the Farm to Plate Network focused on connecting organics management and Universal Recycling implementation with the food system, VSJF is updating and rebranding resources developed by Highfields.
+With guidance from the Food Cycle Coalition, a Cross-Cutting Team of the Farm to Plate Network focused on connecting organics management and Universal Recycling implementation with the food system, VSJF is updating and rebranding resources developed by Highfields.
 Over the course of the next few months, these materials will be re-uploaded to the website.
 Additionally, the website will be rebranded as the Food Cycle Coalition website, and organics diversion resources related to source reduction, food rescue, feed for animals, and anaerobic digestion will be added to complement the composting resources developed by Highfields.
 In doing so, the site will act as an important organics diversion information and resource hub for food system stakeholders and the general public interested in learning more about how they can turn food scraps that would otherwise be wasted into a valuable resource that supports our communities and local food system.

 This section of the website maintains the Highfields material in their original form and organization.

 The Highfields blog archives can be found here.